 The University at Buffalo (UB) invites inquiries, applications, and nominations for a visionary leader to serve as the next Vice Provost for International Education (VPIE).
 Reporting directly to the Provost, the Vice Provost serves as UB’s senior international officer responsible for all central international programs and services at UB.
-The VPIE is also responsible for the recruitment of undergraduate international students as well as the development of a rich portfolio of study abroad programs, overseas degree offerings, and international partnerships in research and education.
-The Vice Provost leads the Office International Education which comprises International Admissions and Enrollment Management, International Student Services, Immigration Services, Study Abroad Programs, Exchange Programs, and Overseas Sponsored Programs.
+The VPIE is also responsible for the development of a rich portfolio of study abroad programs, overseas degree offerings, and international partnerships in research and education.
+The Vice Provost leads the Office International Education which comprises International Student Services, Immigration Services, Study Abroad Programs, Exchange Programs, and Overseas Programs and Partnerships.
 The Vice Provost also oversees a significant UB program with the Singapore Institute of Management (SIM) which enrolls approximately 1,500 students.

 A member of the Association of American Universities (AAU) and the largest and most comprehensive public research university in the State University of New York (SUNY) system, UB is an internationally renowned center for academic excellence.
 The Vice Provost will advance UB’s international prominence in research and education.